-This article was published on May 8th 2014 and takes about 3 minutes to read.
+This article was published on May 8th 2014 and received its last update on February 12th 2019.
+It takes about 3 minutes to read.

 Having useful helpers at hand speeds up development and eases otherwise daunting tasks.
 Following these 4 simple steps does not take more than a few minutes and will make your local Rails development more productive.